Namanlohiya/Namanlohiya/README.md

 Here are some ideas to get you started:
 -->

 - 🌱 I’m currently pursuing Btech in Automation and Robotics.
+Working in a Health-Tech Startup with collaboration with DRDO as a "Business Developer".
+- ⚡ Tech enthusiasts and love coding.
+Like to solve though challenges and explore new things.
 - 📫 How to reach me: namanlohiya145@gmail.com
 - ⚡ Fun fact: I love myself.